cagarweyne/es2015/readme.md

 ```
 ###Rest and spread

 So far we have seen some really cool additions to the language in ES2015 and the spread and rest operators are another great feature added to JS.
-Let's start with the rest operator first, to understand why it's useful we need to look at the arguments
+Let's start with the rest operator first, to understand why it's useful we need to look at the arguments object that is available inside all functions.
+You can examine all of the parameters passed to function in the `arguments` object, this is an object that behaves very much like an array, but is actually an object.